siobhanlgorman/After-the-Party/README.md

 ### Future Features
 * I refactored a lot of code but in the future would also refactor the functions to check the validity of the names.
 Currently the player is prevented from entering an empty string or a space and is not able to continue without enterring valid text.
 I would like to find a way to do this by calling one function.
 * I would add more rooms, more weapons/tools and more scenarios for escaping/dying.
+* I would add some ascii art to enhance user experience

 ### Run Program button